JeffreyYu2018/personal-websitev4/_posts/2021-06-22-week-1-in-the-city.md

 "New York is intense."

-Those are the words that a friend-of-a-friend said to be on Saturday night at a party, and it resonated with me.
+Those are the words that Leila, a friend-of-a-friend said to me on Saturday night at a party, and it resonated with me.
 New York is the type of place that either breaks you or makes you, fills you with opportunities or loneliness and dread.
 It's what you make of it, but it's also a place that **amplifies** your experiences.
 It gives you the lowest lows, but also the highest highs.

 If pandemic life during covid was a stale cracker, then a summer in the city is like a shot of energy drink.
 It's a punch in the face.